laul7klau/kubernetes-aws/kubernetes-aws-kops/README.md

 # kubernetes-aws-kops
 This repository is a step by step guide for the QUICK deployment of NGINX Ingress Controller or BIG-IP Container Ingress Service for Kubernetes.

+Note: The deployment in this GitHub repository is for demo or experimental purposes and not meant for production use or supported by F5 Support.
+For example, the Kubernetes nodes have public elastic IP addresses for easy access for troubleshooting.

 **NOTE**: *kops* needs only 5-8 mins to create a k8 cluster.
 However, if you need some AWS k8 resources *eksctl* creates (such as an [EKS cluster managed by Amazon EKS control plane](https://docs.aws.amazon.com/eks/latest/userguide/clusters.html)), go to [eksctl](https://github.com/laul7klau/kubernetes-aws).

 ## Repository Map: